 TREE REBATE PROGRAM

-Entering its third year, the City of Lima's Tree Rebate Program kicks off a new season!
+Entering its fourth year, the City of Lima's Tree Rebate Program kicks off a new season!
 Open to City of Lima residents and businesses, 50% rebates are available for any approved tree planted within city limits (limit of two trees per parcel per year).
 See FLYER (PDF) for more details and the Rebate Program Tree Guide (PDF) for ideas.